Andre-Tan/Pincer/README.md

 >contig1 Sense:113768-114904:1136bps
 ```

-## Future Development
+## Notes

-Pincer is slow because it uses dynamic local alignment function from BioPython, which is generally not necessary for doing in silico PCR.
-I will be working on a custom aligner to be used in Pincer soon after my other project EmMAIL is done.
+Pincer is slow because it uses dynamic local alignment function from BioPython, which is generally not necessary for doing in silico PCR. ~~I will be working on a custom aligner to be used in Pincer soon after my other project EmMAIL is done.~~

-## Contact
+Thank you for the interest I saw in Pincer.

-Should you want to fill issues or contact me about anything regarding Pincer,
+This program is not currently under development as I am not working in biology anymore.
+Feel free to use or develop this code as you see fit.

-you can reach me here or on my email: andre.sutanto.91@gmail.com.
+Should you want to fill issues or contact me about anything regarding Pincer, you can reach me here.